Pttn/rieMiner/README.md

 ## Statistics

-rieMiner will regularly print some stats, and the frequency of this can be changed with the -r argument.
+rieMiner will regularly print some stats, and the frequency of this can be changed with the Refresh parameter as said earlier.
 Example:

 ```bash
 [0024:46:09] (2/3t/s) = (7.36 0.255) ; (2-6t) = (654259 22261 793 38 2) | 1.14 d